jyrodrigues/quickstart-codepipeline-bluegreen-deployment/my-documentation/README.md

 1. `AWSTemplateFormatVersion`: specify template version (i.e. `2010-09-09`);
 2. `Description`: simple stack description;
-3. `Metadata`: auxiliary text formatting and describing each parameter and parameter group
+3. `Metadata`: auxiliary text formatting and describing each GUI parameter and parameter group
-4. `Conditions`: basically check if gi2s3 integration is set and if should create a new Beanstalk stack or use an existing one;
+4. `Conditions`: basically check if git2s3 integration is set and if it should create a new Beanstalk stack or use an existing one;
-5. `Mappings`: just info for deploying a new PHP Beanstalk stack (it's broken at the moment and we'll not use it)
+5. `Mappings`: just info for deploying a new PHP Beanstalk stack (the PHP stack is broken at the moment and we'll not use it);
-6. `Parameters`: declaration and description of every parameter field available on the console UI when creating this stack;
+6. `Parameters`: declaration and description of every parameter field available on the console GUI when creating this stack;
 7. `Rules`: assert that there is a bucket url for Beanstalk source files (`BeanstalkSourceStageS3BucketKey`) otherwise errors and prevent stack creation;
-8. `Resources`: sub-stacks definitions and descriptions (e.g. `GittoS3IntegrationStack`, `CopyFunctiontoS3BucketStack`);
+8. `Resources`: sub-stacks definitions and descriptions (e.g. `GittoS3IntegrationStack`, `CopyFunctiontoS3BucketStack`).
+    This is the most interesting section;
 9. `Outputs`: values that will be output upon creation of this stack.
 Most of them are just references to variables/resources/sub-stacks outputs inside this template.
-    N.B. `<resource-name>.Outputs.<output-name>` refers to output values from sub-stacks creations ([docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html))
+    N.B. `!GetAtt <resource-name>.Outputs.<output-name>` refers to output values from sub-stacks creations ([docs](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-stack.html))

+TODO: We won't.
 We'll dive in what each section and value is and their purpose.
 After each explanation try and change those values and go through the process of creating a new stack (maybe without actually creating new stacks) just to get a felling of what each value in this file does.
 For example we can change the `Metadata` section values and see them appearing in `Step 2: Specify stack details`.

 The `yaml` described on these templates make use of AWS CloudFormation specific syntax.
-The one starting with a `!` are intrinsic functions which are explained on the [reference page ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).
+Words starting with a `!` are intrinsic functions which are explained on the [reference page ](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html).